MiguelVeganzones/ParticleSimulation/README.md

 project to support the creation of large scale particle systems through density fields.

+### Configuration files

+Some simulation parameters can be specified through a configuration file located in `data/input/{debug/release}/config.ini`.
+This allows configuration without recompilation.
+The project build output must be run from the project directory so that these files can be found.

 ## Getting Started
 Clone the project with `git clone https://gitlab.lrz.de/advprog2024/83-barnes-hut-galaxy-simulation.git` \
 Build with cmake.
 Refer to [Building the Project](#building-the-project)